shrinerb/shrine/README.md

 First we add the storage we want to use to Shrine's registry.
 Storages are simple Ruby classes which perform the actual uploads.
-We instantiate a `Shrine` with the storage name, and when we call `Shrine#upload` the following happens:
+We instantiate a `Shrine` with the storage name, and when we call `#upload` Shrine does the following:

-* a unique location is generated for the file
+* generates a unique location for the file
-* metadata is extracted from the file
+* extracts metadata from the file
-* the underlying storage is called to store the file
+* uploads the file using the underlying storage
+* closes the file
-* a `Shrine::UploadedFile` is returned with these data
+* returns a `Shrine::UploadedFile` with relevant data

 The argument to `Shrine#upload` needs to be an IO-like object.
 So, `File`, `Tempfile` and `StringIO` are all valid arguments.
 But the object doesn't have